kool123r5/Alpha-Hacks-Homedical/README.md

 # Alpha-Hacks-Homedical
-Our project for the Alpha Hacks Hackathon!
+This is our project for the Alpha Hacks Hackathon!